cern-eos/eos/fusex/README.md

 }
 ```

-You also need to define a local cache directory (location) where small files are cached and an ooptional journal directory to improve the write speed (journal).
+You also need to define a local cache directory (location) where small files are cached and an optional journal directory to improve the write speed (journal).

 ```
   "cache" : {